MrHipppo/fileserver/documentation/README.md

 	sudo apt-get install libapache2-mod-php7.0

-after that you might need to change the /etc/php/7.0/apache2/php.ini to allow uploads if you are working on a ubuntu server, change the owner of the lofiles and uploadfolder to www-data, otherwise to apache
+after that you might need to change the /etc/php/7.0/apache2/php.ini to allow uploads if you are working on a ubuntu server, change the owner of the lofiles and uploadfolder to www-data, otherwise to apache, and change the chmod of your logfiles to 777

 	sudo chown www-data masteruploads/